marckassay/spypkg/README.md

 # spypkg

-spypkg (spy package) is a Node.js package to intercept command-line expressions that have been executed and with these expressions, an adaptor file can modify them to execute again.
+spypkg (spy package) is a Node.js package to intercept command-line expressions that have been executed and with these expressions, an adaptor file can modify them to be executed in another form.

 As of recent in my development, an [issue](https://github.com/apache/cordova-fetch/issues/46) surfaced when a dependency required `npm` instead of host project's package manager, `yarn`.
 And because of this issue, spypkg has been developed.